cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Strong stealth skills allow agents to evade sentries, avoid traps and gain strategic positions that are crucial for ambushes or covert missions.
-Mastery involves understanding the environment and how to behave in order to remain unseen.
+Mastery involves understanding the environment and how to behave to remain unseen.
 Stealth can be used to operate from the shadows, making it invaluable for operations that require finesse and discretion.

 ##### Specializations